caorenzhi/Filos/Filos light white paper.md

 Launch AI product for analyzing web2 data

+- [ ] Apply NLP to analyze the the crypto and finanial news
+- [ ] Train different AI models on the financial data and launch the product on discord and website
+- [ ] Organize events and get the community involved to test the AI product and improve the AI product

 (3). **Donald E. Knuth Era** (The Art of Computer Programming - Turing award)

 <img width="146" alt="image" src="https://user-images.githubusercontent.com/22382662/181383289-f1ff6a53-70f2-44a7-85c0-518ed0409d39.png">

 Launch token and the token for using the data service

+- [ ] Launch the testnet
+- [ ] Launch the Token
+- [ ] Data service using the token

 (4). **John von Neumann Era** (Pioneered the modern computer, game theory, nuclear deterrence. - Turing award)